High School

 Matthew Greco

-Music Teacher, Intermediate School
+Band and Music Teacher, Intermediate School

 SEL/Tech Teacher, Intermediate School